 Description: (Pre req: grade of "C" or better in Large Animal Techniques) Students will have several extended days (32+ hours) of experiential learning opportunities with various large animal clinics/operations in the area, where they will assist in physical exams, vaccinations, pregnancy checks, necropsies, surgeries, and other large animal procedures (as available).

 Description: This course is an introduction to the care of the smaller furred, feathered, and scaled animals that veterinary technicians may encounter in clinical practice.
 Species identification, housing requirements, dietary needs, reproduction, and potential health problems will be discussed.
 Emphasis will be placed on birds, rodents, small mammals, and reptiles housed at NCTA.
 This class includes a lecture and lab component.

 Description: Pre req: A 70% (C) or higher in VTS 1313 Math for Vet Techs and VTS 1513 Animal Care.
 Basic animal nursing skills that are vital to the veterinary technician career are introduced.
 A large variety of skills are studied and practiced.
 This class includes a lecture and lab component.
-This class is pre req for Nursing II.
-(Pre req: Animal Care)
+This class must be passed with a 70% (C) or higher to take Nursing II.

 Description: Students study parasitic life cycles and parasite identification methods for both internal and external parasites of domestic animals, lab animals and birds.
 This class includes the collection and preparation of samples and diagnostic tests commonly used by veterinary technicians in the field and those available through commercial laboratory analysis.
 A survey of current therapy and products available for use will be included in this course.
 (Pre req: Intro to Laboratory Science with at least a 70%)

-Description: (Pre-req: Parasitology with at least 70%) Student will learn skills pertaining to the study of blood.
+Description: Student will learn skills pertaining to the study of blood.
 Included in the class will be: principles of laboratory safety, proper operation and maintenance of clinical laboratory equipment (microscope, centrifuge, hemacytometer, refractometer, and hemoglobinometer) and preparation of microscopic slides (collection of samples, staining techniques, identification of blood elements, reporting of results, and identification of blood parasites).
 Correct techniques for performing total blood counts, hematocrits, differentials, reticulocyte counts, coagulation tests and hemoglobin determinations will also be included in this course.